What are the best shows in London’s West End?

 We have tickets for current West End shows in London.
 Explore a full list of major West End theatres, theatre seating plans and discount theatre ticket offers.
 You can also buy cheap London theatre events tickets for West End shows, musicals, plays and comedy.

-Musicals and Theatre in London
+London Musicals and Theatre in London’s West End

-London theatre events 2019 Book Best plays, musicals and West End shows.
+London theatre shows 2019 Book Best plays, musicals and West End shows.
 Explore our London theatre guide to the best musicals in London.
 Book cheap London theatre tickets for top West End shows, from The Lion King to The Book of Mormon.

 List of West End theatres